nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 **The Magic Moment:**
 1. Save these files
-2. Watch your terminal - Django automatically reloads!
+2. Watch your terminal - Django automatically detects the model change!
-3. Refresh your browser - React updates automatically!
+3. The React dev server hot reloads instantly!
 4. No rebuilding, no restarting containers!

-### Setting a Breakpoint in VS Code

-1. Click the Dev Containers icon in the bottom-left corner of VS Code
-2. Select "Attach to Running Container" → "api-container"
-3. Open any Python file and click in the gutter to set a breakpoint
-4. Make an API request from your browser
-5. VS Code stops at your breakpoint with full debugging capabilities!

 ## Summary: Your New Development Workflow